ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

             A key is generated the first time a user attempts to gain authorized access to a system through registration.
             From there, the API key becomes associated with a secret token, and is submitted alongside requests going forward.
             When the user attempts to re-enter the system, their unique key is used to prove that they are the same user as before.
-            This API Authentication Method is very fast and reliable but is frequently misused.
+            This API authentication method is very fast and reliable but is frequently misused.
             More importantly, this method of authentication is not a method of authorization.
 2. Authorization
     * Enables fine grained authorization to API resources based on authenticated user roles.